kmadel/blog/content/posts/cicd-with-kubernetes/building-docker-images-with-kubernetes.md

 IAM on worker node

 ## Building Container Images without Docker
-Or more specifically, building container images without the Docker daemon.
-So
+Or more specifically, building container images without the Docker **daemon**.
+Run on containerd and push to a private container registry.

 ### Kaniko
 Kaniko is a tool that is capable of building Docker images without the Docker daemon.

 #### Kaniko with AWS and the ECR
-The Kaniko instructions tell you to create a Kubernetes secret for your `~/.aws/credentials` but most organizations don't allow you to use AWS credentials this way.
+The Kaniko instructions tell you to create a Kubernetes secret with your `~/.aws/credentials` to push container images to the ECR, but most organizations don't allow you to use AWS credentials this way.

 Use kube2iam
 With kops you can add additional IAM policies to be applied to all Kubernetes nodes.